The Homaray Project, Madagascar

 Since the Inga tree is not native to the area, our first task is to identify an appropriate native tree species to fulfil the same role.
 Once a suitable species has been found, the Homaray Project’s main focus will be introducing the farmers of Ifarantsa to alley cropping, thereby allowing them to achieve food security at the same time as reducing the devastating deforestation caused by the current subsistence farming practices.

 Our Director Mike Hands has pooled his knowledge with that of experts from Kew Gardens and Madagascar’s Ministry of Forestry to compile a list of possible candidate species for alley cropping in Ifarantsa.
-Alley cropping trials for 3 of these candidate species were started on the project’s 3.5 hectares of land in September 2011, and the young trees are now already over 6ft tall.
-Davis will be expanding the trail plots to include as many of the other candidate species as possible in September 2012.
+Alley cropping trials for 3 of these candidate species have now been started on the project’s 3.5 hectares of land and the young trees are already over 6ft tall.
+Davis will be expanding the trail plots to include as many of the other candidate species as possible in the near future.

 Aims for the Future

-- Firstly, we need to set up a tree nursery in order to supply the seedlings farmers will need to make the switch to from slash and burn to alley cropping.
+- Firstly, to establish a tree nursery in order to supply the seedlings farmers will need to make the switch from slash and burn to alley cropping.

 - In addition to slash and burn we would like to tackle the other causes of deforestation.
 The most significant of these other causes is charcoal making.
 Often for many families, the only way to earn money is to cut down trees to make charcoal to be sold in the towns and cities.
 The firewood the families themselves cook on also comes from the forest, as do house building materials, which include palm fronds from Madagascar’s endemic Traveller’s Palm.
 In answer to these needs we would like to set up a sustainable communal forest and stop families having to resort to destroying what remains of the rainforest to obtain crucial materials.